-If you’re using a mild-flavored cheese like those that aren’t aged for very long, I recommend adding in a bit of another stronger flavored cheese.
+If you’re using a mild-flavored cheese like those that aren’t aged for very long, try adding in a bit of another stronger flavored cheese.

-Personally, I love using a combo of cheddar (sharp is my favorite, but my family compromises on medium cheddar) and Gruyere.
-Sometimes I’ll sprinkle the top with grated Parmesan or Romano too.
-I also love using feta or goat cheese.
+A combo of sharp cheddar and Gruyere works well.
+And you could sprinkle the top with grated Parmesan or Romano too.
+You could also use feta or goat cheese.
 Neither melts, but the saltiness and creaminess, respectively, are hard to beat.

-I’ve done a combination of roasted red peppers, onions, and goat cheese that was phenomenal.
+A combination of roasted red peppers, onions, and goat cheese would be phenomenal.
 Add chopped broccoli, spinach, kale, chard, or another leafy green.
 Top with sautéed mushrooms!
 Add fresh or sun-dried tomatoes and fresh basil.
-I’m a huge fan of adding lightly cooked asparagus pieces or petite peas along with the ham.
+Adding lightly cooked asparagus pieces or petite peas along with the ham is wonderful.

 Oh.
 And caramelized onions!
 They are the greatest thing ever.
 This recipe calls for almost-caramelized onions.
 (See the recipe notes for more details.)